ibm-cloud-docs/watsonxdata/run_sql.md

 1. Click **Save**.
 1. Click the **Run** button to run the query.
 Using **Run to cursor** or **Run from cursor**, you can run queries from or until your cursor position.

-   You now have the option to cancel one or multiple running queries.
-Additionally, you can remove queries from the worksheet after they are canceled or successfully completed, making it easier to keep your workspace organized.
+   You can cancel one or multiple running queries.
+Additionally, you can remove queries from the worksheet after they are canceled or successfully completed.
+These options are avilable for each respective query in the `Worksheet results` view.
    {: note}

 1. Select **Result set** or **Details** tab to view the results.
 You can export the result as a csv file using **Export to CSV** icon.